nix-per/Desis_Assignment-5/README.md

 The folder "assignment-5" contains 2 the folders corresponding to the two assignments problems respectively.

+Due to its heavy nature, the PDF file "DESIS COURSE CONTENT" has not been included in the repository.
+The file consists of sections corresponding to each of the technical courses covered throughout the Ascend Educare Program.
+Screenshots of the PPT slides have been included in the file, along with the course name.
+The PDF was then used for chatbot repsonses.

+The above was done due to unavailability of:
+- Downloading access
+- Printing access
+- Copying file access
+- Copying content access

 ## DESCRIPTION:
 Since the assignment consisted of two internal problems, the structure of the files is as follows: